SanBingYouYong/llms/README.md

+> try the new [llms2](https://github.com/SanBingYouYong/llms2) with simplicity in mind and as a python package!

 # *Personal* Simple & Re-usable LLMs Helper Library for Querying and Visualization

 `llms.py`: provides an `LLMHelper` class, concerned modalities: text, images